jordi-varney-irlam/dream-mood-log/README.md

 # Mood Tracker

-A simple Java application for tracking moods and dreams.
+(Still somewhat of a WIP) As a student not only in computer science but also in psychology, I decided to somewhat combine the two in making a simple Java application for tracking moods and dreams.
 This project allows users to log their moods and dream experiences, saving the information to CSV files for future reference.

 ## Features